Shlygly/External-Bridge-Adaptor/README.md

 Use `/EXTBRIDGE BRIDGE add <channel> <server> <bot_nick>` to add a new bridge.
 Replace `<channel>` by the correct channel, `<server>` by the server and `<bot_nick>` by the nick of bridge bot

+You can use `*` at the begining of the server url to match multiple server.
+For example, `*.irc.server.net` will match `foo.irc.server.net` and also `bar.irc.server.net`

 You can also just use `/EXTBRIDGE BRIDGE add` to get a preformated command with channel and server set to the current context

 Check if it has been correctly added with `/EXTBRIDGE BRIDGE list`